Inspiration

 Ivan Sergeevich Turgenev

-Spasskoye-Lutovinovo is a statememorial and natural museum-reserve dedicated to the life and work of I. S. Turgenev.
-Almost all the items on display belonged to the writer and his ancestors.
+Spasskoe-Lutovinovo is a state-owneda memorial and natural museum-reserve dedicated to the life and work of I. S. Turgenev.
+Almost all the things presented in the exhibition belonged to the writer and his ancestors.
 It was here that the best works of the great Russian writer were born.
-It is written well only when living in a Russian village.
-There, and the air seems to be "full of thoughts"! ..
+One can write well only when living in a Russian village.
+There, the air seems to be “full of thoughts”!..
 Thoughts suggest themselves.

 Comments